Portakabin Limited Slavery and Human Trafficking Statement 2020

-In addition, Portakabin have recently undertaken a review of our contracting processes and are in the process of updating our contractual terms, which include a commitment to not use slave labour or participate in human trafficking.
+In addition, Portakabin has recently undertaken a review of its contracting processes and during 2021 will look to further update our contractual terms, which currently include a commitment to not use slave labour or participate in human trafficking.

 Training and Awareness

-Communications have been made to all employees to provide a high level overview of the meaning of Modern Slavery and Human Trafficking and the zero tolerance stance of Portakabin in regard to this matter.
+Communications have been made to all employees to provide a high level overview of the meaning of Modern Slavery and Human Trafficking and of Portakabin’s stance of zero tolerance in regard to this matter.

-In 2018 we launched “Leading in Portakabin”, a 1 day introduction to leadership which covers our Business Responsibility commitment to our Customers and Partners.
-This includes our desire to achieve a transparent and ethical supply chain and zero slavery.
+“Learning to Lead in Portakabin”, a 1 day introduction to leadership which covers our Business Responsibility commitment to our Customers and Partners continues to be delivered and is mandatory for all new line managers This includes our desire to achieve a transparent and ethical supply chain and zero slavery.

 Our Effectiveness in Combating Slavery and Human Trafficking